 - provide an example of when you had to get others to agree to implement your idea

 To answer these types of questions, speak about the situation.
-Talk about the actions you took, the skills you used, and the result.
+Discuss the actions you took, the skills you used, and the result.

 the unexpected question

-Always expect the unexpected.
+You should always expect the unexpected during live video interviews.
 Some interviewers like to throw out oddball questions during an interview to see how you will react.
 They want to see how you act on your feet and the process you take to answer the question.
 Examples of these types of questions include:

 - if you could only have a superpower, what would it be and why?

-It’s okay if you get caught off guard.
-Give yourself a second to collect your thoughts.
-Provide an honest answer and explain the rationale you used.
-Have fun with it.
-The answers you give to these questions tend to be less important in the grand scheme of your interview, and are really just exist to get an idea of who you are as a person.
+The answers you give to these questions tend to be less important in the grand scheme of your interview.
+These questions just exist to understand who you are as a person.

-Video job interviews appear to be here to stay.
-While the format is new for many, the questions you’ll get asked will largely be similar to face-to-face interviews.
-If you put in the preparation, you’ll be ready to answer any question an interviewer throws at you.
+Virtual job interviews will be here to stay for the foreseeable future.
+With video interviews being the way of the future, learn more on how to ace a video interview here.
+While the interview format is new, the questions you’ll be asked will be the same as in face-to-face interviews.
+If you prepare for the interview, you’ll be ready to answer any question a hiring manager throws at you.